asem-hamid/learn-c/content/5-function/8-scoping/3-dynamic-scoping.md

 so it searches the calling  function of fun1  which is main , and it finds the local variable int a = 10 .

 Reference : https://youtu.be/-7Hz3iriV6w?si=D02pIQuCaM7EL5h-

+# Remember C do not use dynamic scoping.
+Here we  use examples as theoretical .